NateEag/how-i-code/drafts/daily-routine.rst

 After any work-related conversation, in any medium, do the following things:

-* Add any new goals and tasks that resulted to the shared task list
+* Add any new goals or tasks to the shared task list
 * Add documentation tasks for any questions you answered that don't have docs
 * Re-check your priorities to see if you should jump to one of the new goals